 For this search engine optimization tip, let’s talk about adding a breadcrumb trail to your site’s navigation.
 A breadcrumb trail, put simply, is a set of links on your page that lets users get back to where they came from–or go to pages that are ‘higher’ in the architecture of your site.
 For more information about what exactly breadcrumb trail navigation is, take a look here or here.
 Let’s look at an example.

 On many websites, a breadcrumb trail is added below the navigation.
 Typically, they are simply text links to other pages that are higher in the overall link structure of the website.
 Typically, there is a link to the home page and then there is a link to the category page, and then there are words (which isn not a link), the name of the page you are currently on.
 Note that in breadcrumb trail navigation you do not link to the page you’re on.
 Here is what it would look like:

 Home Page > Category > Current Page

 You’re probably wondering why it is important to add a breadcrumb trail to your site.
+Do breadcrumbs help improve SEO?
 There are several reasons I can think of right off the bat.
 The first reason is that it’s helpful for your visitors; whatever helps them will help them stay on your site longer.
 And since some search engines are now watching how long your visitors stay on your web site, it’s increasingly important to do whatever you can to help them navigate your site.
 After all, if someone is blind and they come to your site they they won’t see your images: if you use image navigation only then it will be difficult for blind people to navigate your web site.
 By the way, did I mention that search engines don’t ‘see’ images also?
 Having a regular text link will help the search engines ‘figure out’ what the page you’re linking to is ‘about’.